orgvue2/orgvue-basic/chapter03/tree_view.md

 **The colour scheme you apply in the Side Panel applies to all views.**

 2) Hovering over a department in the Side Panel will highlight that department in the Tree

+##Summary card

+1) Open up the Card Panel in the Side Panel and choose the card type depending on the type of data you want to highlight.
+In this example, ‘Summary’ card has been selected.
+Summary card is useful when you want to display multiple properties for each node.
+(NB ‘Icon’ is the default card type)

+2) Choose ‘Title’, ‘Subtitle’ and other properties you want to show on cards

+##Scaled card

+1) Now choose ‘Scaled’ card from the dropdown list

+2) Choose a ‘Title’, ‘Subtitle’ and ‘Size by’ to configure the Scaled card as you want.
+Scaled card helps to give a sense of proportion within the familiar org chart picture

+##Tree layout

+OrgVue helps you represent hierarchical structures in your data in efficient and beautiful ways.
+Try different layouts using ‘Tree layout’ dropdown.

+##Zoom in & out

+OrgVue makes it easy to see as much detail as you need.